rusty gold show in lebanon, pa

 We put all of the furniture out first to define our space.

-Once the furniture was where I wanted it, I set about taking the protective plastic wrap off.
-While I was busy with that, Marc set up the paint displays.
-We took breaks throwing the big balls of plastic wrap at one another!
+Once the furniture was where I wanted it, I removed the plastic wrap while Marc set up the paint displays.
+We took breaks throwing the big balls of wrap at one another!

 As Marc worked on paint, I set about staging each piece with the smalls we brought.